Just released: How to raise venture capital in 2023

 • Contractual disputes for failure to abide by the terms of your customer contracts (Errors & Omissions Insurance Claim)

 Without tail coverage, these claims wouldn’t be covered post-exit and the directors & officers can be on the hook.
-A 3 to 6 year tail insurance policy will generally cost about 150-200% of the policy’s annual premium to put in place, and it’s well worth it compare to a huge out-of-pocket expense to deal with a lawsuit personally.
+A 3 to 6 year tail insurance policy, as part of a comprehensive risk management strategy, will generally cost about 150-200% of the policy’s annual premium to put in place, and it’s well worth it compared to a huge out-of-pocket expense to deal with a lawsuit personally.

 Bankruptcy